Cincinnati Child Support Attorneys

 - Disobeying any court order or judgment.

-When a parent is held in contempt, they will have to pay the other parent’s attorney fees.
-They will also be subject to jail time if they fail to timely purge their contempt by bringing the order current.
+When a parent is held in contempt, they must pay the other parent’s attorney fees.
+They will also be subject to jail time if they fail to purge their contempt by bringing the order current in a timely manner.
 Questions?
 Speak to a Cincinnati Child Support Lawyer Today!

 Will I pay or receive child support?